ic3-software/ic3-demo-embedded-react/README.md

 ### Getting Started

-Clone that Git repository that is proposing a common Javascript/Typescript project using Webpack.
+Clone this Git repository that is proposing a common Javascript/Typescript project using Webpack.

 Use `npm` to install the dependencies: